iamme24cl/iamme24cl.github.io/_posts/2020-12-24-merowinenotes_-_a_simple_sinatra_app.markdown

 ```
 The application is now loaded and being served from port **9393**, the default shotgun port.
 The application will respond to requests at `http://127.0.0.1:9393` or, more commonly, `localhost:9393`.
 Go ahead and visit `localhost:9393` in the browser.

 Here you can register for a new account or log in after you create an account.
 This is the `get "/"` route and the homepage of the application.
+When you click on **Log In**, this will send a get request to `'/login'` which renders the log in form.
+The log in form submission will then send a post request to `'/login'.
+During this request, we find the user using `params[:email]`, and then we authenticate the user using the `.authenticate` method provided my ActiveRecord.
+If the password provided by the user in the params, matches the one on file in the `password_digest` column in our database, the user is successfully logged in by assigning the `user_id` to `session[:user_id]` .

 After logging in, you will be redirected to "/wines".
 During this `get` request, an instance variable `@wines` is assigned all the wines that belongs to the current user.
 This instance variable can then be used to display all the wines via the wines index page `erb :"/wines/index.html"`.

 When logged in, you will able to view other member's wines and profile, but you can only create, update, and delete your own account/wines, and not others.
 The links to all these options will be at the top navigation portion of the page.